roman-milk/roman-milk.github.io/first-kiss.md

+===

- ****** First Kiss Ch.
-04 ****** byStoryTeller07© Leaning over the machine she felt the front of the dress pulled further into the shredder, until there was no slack.
+Leaning over the machine she felt the front of the dress pulled further into the shredder, until there was no slack.
 Falling away, she sank onto her knees, with the dress dragging up her body, and over her head.
 Flailing for a grip on it did no good.
 There was nothing left but a tongue of material, then that too disappeared into the sharp teeth of the shredder.
 She watched shreds of cotton spewing out into the bin.
 Her dress was shredded into strands, impossible to recover.

  'You all right?'
 Julie asked, then burst out laughing.